 The Alter Real became famous in high level dressage as early at 1760 in the Royal Riding School of Portugal.
 The Alter Real is a branch of the Lusitano, with the added influence of Spanish mares.

 American Bashkir Curly

 The American Bashkir Curly is native to America, derrived from older Bashkir type horses found in the American Northwest.
 There is a lot aboui the American Curly that is not true of any other Curly type.

 The American Paint is not simply a color breed, as they also carry the conformation and bloodlines of the Quarter Horse, offering the same abilities but with lots of color added.

-The American Saddlebred is an all-purpose breed, created in the United States after 250 years of selective breeding.
-Today's 5 gaited, ultimate show ring star performs well in many other disciplines.
+The American Saddlebred, reated in the United States after 250 years of selective breeding, is today’s 5 gaited, ultimate show ring star and also a champion in many other disciplines.

-Known today as PRE (pure Spanish), the Andalusian breed traces to the Iberian wild steeds from prehistoric times and has provided foundations of many other breeds.
-Most American breeds descent from the Spanish.
+Known today as PRE (pure Spanish), the Andalusian traces to the Iberian wild steeds from prehistoric times and has provided foundation bloodlines for many breeds, including almost all in America.

-The Anglo-Arab combines the Arabian and Thoroughbred breeds and has been a preferred all around favorite for over 150 years in both Britain and France especially, and Europe in general.
+The Anglo-Arab is a combination of Arabian and Thoroughbred and has been a preferred all around favorite for over 150 years in Britain, France especially, and Europe in general.

-The Argentine Criollo is a breed renown for endurance over great distances and varying terrain.
-The breed is easy to handle, agile and quite speedy too for competition sports.
+The Argentine Criollo is renown for endurance over great distances and varying terrain, is easy to handle, agile and quite speedy too for competition sports.